mdavidjeremiah/DBMS-project/README.md

 - **Login fails after changing credentials:** MySQL volumes retain their original initialization credentials.
 Reset the local volume intentionally with `docker compose down -v`, then rebuild.
 - **Frontend shows authorization errors:** Sign in first and verify the browser has the `hw_access_token` cookie.
 Confirm the account role and department selection.

-## Project Documentation

-- [PERMISSION_MATRIX.md](PERMISSION_MATRIX.md): current role, table, and operation matrix.
-- [ISSUE_3_IMPLEMENTATION.md](ISSUE_3_IMPLEMENTATION.md): historical authentication and access-control implementation notes.
-- [ISSUE_3_QUICK_START.md](ISSUE_3_QUICK_START.md): historical Issue 3 testing notes.
-- [docker-compose.yml](docker-compose.yml): local service topology and environment wiring.

-The Issue 3 documents contain material from an earlier Supabase/Next.js direction and are retained as project history.
-They are not the startup instructions for the current FastAPI/MySQL application; use this README and the source files under `backend/` and `frontend/` as the active implementation reference.

 ## Security Notes